 Importantly, it's no different to how we've been working.
 In the YOT, we have case management meetings which you can argue are like Priority Families meetings.
 The difference is that in the YOT I wouldn't have capacity to work with the family holistically, I would only be working with the young person who has committed an offence.
 Within the Priority Families model, the case manager will handle that, my role is to incorporate everything that is going on in that family and work out how we can assist the family to make changes in their lives.

-Jean Faulkner is one of our new Priority Families Accredited Practitioners.
+Jean Faulkner is a Family Intervention Project Practitioner.
 With a background in education Jean is working with primary schools in the city

 My relationship with families has developed massively over the years - especially with hard-to-reach families.